wbyjake/Andrudis-QuestManiac/README.md

-This is a simple update the make Andrudis-QuestManiac playable with the latest version of SPT (3.8.3) - wbyjake
+This is a simple update to make Andrudis-QuestManiac playable with the latest version of SPT (3.8.3) - wbyjake

 ### Credit: